JCrusher/favexplorer/README.md

 # Lisa
 This explorer can help manage your files on every platform.
-It will list your files, open it using application built-in Lisa or use apps installed on your Linux OS.
+It will list your files, open it using application built-in Lisa or use apps installed on your OS.
 Keep your files in one place without copying or moving it, the access is fast and easy.
 Lisa - Made for all, especially for you.